 - So Knausgaard uses autofiction to explore his life and themes.
 He rejects the exploration of themes across different eras or locations, saying that he couldn’t have written the novel in another time.
 It is a culmination of his era, his family, and his education: of all the things that make him who he is.
 It is borne out of his personal terroir, the intangible atmosphere of every person.
 It comes out in voice and in word choice.
 In innuendo.

-But if Knausgaard writes this as a modern story then how can it be called universal?
-Isn’t this like calling The Catcher in the Rye only an American story?
-It’s too confining.
+But if Knausgaard writes this as a modern story, then how can it be called universal?
 I’ve written before about how all stories about dying are really stories about how to live.
 The same concept applies here.
 There is always a bigger picture in fiction.
 The story’s framework might not apply – think of science fiction – but the search for universals always does.

-As I read through My Struggle I’m reminded of the movie The Vanishing.
+As I read through My Struggle, I’m reminded of the movie The Vanishing.
 Jeff Bridges plays the lead as a passer-by who saves a boy from drowning and becomes a local hero.
-But instead of taking the pat on the back he begins to wonder about what drives him.
+But instead of taking the pat on the back he wonders about what drives him.
 He concludes that he can only wear the Hero Crown if he acted willfully and voluntarily.
-He decides that he must willfully take a life in order to prove that he is noble enough to willfully save one.
+He decides that he must willfully take a life to prove that he is noble enough to willfully save one.
 (A good movie that takes place in my backyard.)
 Knausgaard explores these same decisions on a smaller scale.
 Why do I feel this way?
 Why this decision?
 What drove my father to that instead of this?